 The Fair Housing Act ensures everyone has a fair chance of finding appropriate housing.
 The act also offers protection against a variety of discriminatory practices.
 These include:

 • Every person in Virginia has the right to safe and affordable housing.
-The FHA helps ensure all tenants are treated with respect and fairness.
+The FHA helps ensure all renters are treated with respect and fairness.

 • The law has identified race, color, religion, national origin, sex, disability, or familial status as protected classes.
 It is unlawful to discriminate against any person in the rental of housing based on any of these classes.